 What happens when the prize in an all-pay auction depends on players’ bids?PDF

 When opposing parties compete for a prize, the sunk effort players exert during the conflict can affect the value of the winner’s reward.
 These spillovers can have substantial influence on the equilibrium behavior of participants in applications such as lobbying, warfare, labor tournaments, marketing, and R&D races.
-To understand this influence, we study a general class of asymmetric, two-player all-pay contests where we allow for spillovers in each player’s reward.
+To understand this influence, we study a general class of asymmetric, two-player all-pay auctions where we allow for spillovers in each player’s reward.
 The link between participants’ efforts and rewards yields novel effects – in particular, players with higher costs and lower values than their opponent sometimes extract larger payoffs.

 Notes about how to optimize over a space of functions instead of numbers